esperanca/personal_website/src/posts/weeknotes-042.md

 "Information is a drug.
 From an evolutionary perspective, it makes sense: the more information our ancestors had, the more likely they were to survive.
 But this is the first time in history that humans have been exposed to such a constant flow of information.
 And in the same way the superabundance of high-calorie foods has led to obesity, this new information overload encourages overconsumption".
 Anne-Laure is so smart!

 [Content Operations: The Invisible Scaffold You Can’t Live Without](https://www.fenwick.media/all-blog-posts/what-is-content-operations)
-My go-to person for Content Operations is Rahel Bailie, AKA Content Empress.
-I have found this article an interesting (but incomplete) introduction to the topic, as it is focused more in Marketing.
-Lovely illustrations.
+This article it's an interesting introduction to the topic.
+It's focused on Marketing, so I would say it doesn't cover the complexities of global product teams.
+On this topic, the book [Content Operations at Scale](https://publishing.vt.edu/site/books/e/10.21061/content_operations_evia/) is more helpful.
+If you are into podcasts, listen this episode [Defining Content Operations](https://player.captivate.fm/episode/18c97655-adef-4e9e-a489-54b16f272253) with my dear Content Empress, Rahel Bailie.

 ## Good things